Rochester racial slur video incident: Reactions

-Media critic Parker Molloy called the fundraiser for Hendrix an example of "vice signaling," a form of virtue signaling for negative behaviors.
+Media critic Parker Molloy called the fundraiser for Hendrix an example of "vice signaling", a form of virtue signaling for negative behaviors.
 Conservative political commentator Matt Walsh supported Hendrix's campaign and commented that, "The latest race-baiting story followed the cancel culture script right up until the twist ending" and that this was about "destroying the 'cancel culture' mob once and for all."
 Red Scare podcaster Anna Khachiyan said, "I will support [Hendrix] on principle because of the importance of not letting the left dictate speech codes and torment everyone with gay race communism."

-Criminal charges
+Legal proceedings

 On May 2, a spokesperson for the Rochester Police Department said that they had received calls related to the video and were "gathering information and actively looking into the matter".
 On August 26, Hendrix was charged by summons with three misdemeanor counts of disorderly conduct, with each count carrying a maximum penalty of 90 days in jail and a $1,000 fine.
-Her arraignment was set for October 29, 2025.
+On November 20, it was announced that a trial was set to begin on August 31, 2026, with a pretrial scheduled for August 21.
+On March 25, 2026, during her first in-person court appearance, one of the three misdemeanor counts of disorderly conduct was dropped.

+On July 23, after a four day long trial, a jury found Hendrix guilty of the second count of disorderly conduct after 9 hours of deliberations.
+She was found not guilty on the first count.
+The count she was found guilty of was not the one related to the child, but rather the one related to the camera man.
+Judge Christa M. Daily fined Hendrix $1,000, sentenced her to a 90 day suspended jail sentence, and ordered her to perform 200 hours of community service.
+Court documents show that Hendrix's defense counsel, Brian Karalus, has filed an appeal in the Minnesota Court of Appeals.